dermike/aria-workshop/README.md

 * Use `aria-checked` attribute to confirm which option is selected.
 * Add JavaScript to make the links act like radio buttons. `tabindex="-1"` to remove the non-selected options from the accessibility tree, and the ability to use up/down/left/right arrow keys to navigate the radio buttons.
 * Use `button` role for cancel and request links.
+* Change color to increase contrast for selected option.